SaschaWillems/ModernVkTriangle/README.md

 We are now going to load the textures used for rendering the 3D models.
 In Vulkan, those are images, just like the swapchain or depth image.
 From a GPU's perspective, images are more complex than buffers, something that's reflected in the verbosity around getting them uploaded to the GPU.

 There are lots of image formats, but we'll go with [KTX](https://www.khronos.org/ktx/), a container format by Khronos.
 Unlike formats such as JPEG or PNG, it stores images in native GPU formats, meaning we can directly upload them without having to decompress or convert.
-It also supports GPU specific features like mip maps, 3D textures and cubemaps.
+It also supports GPU specific features like storing mip maps, 3D textures and cubemaps.
 One tool for creating KTX image files is [PVRTexTool](https://developer.imaginationtech.com/solutions/pvrtextool/).

 With the help of that library, Loading such a file from disk is trivial: